 Michael Meigs graduated from Vanderbilt University in Spanish literature with a minor in drama and earned a master's degree from the University of Kansas in international drama (comparative literature and technical theatre studies).
 A career with the U.S. Foreign Service took him, his wife Karen and their two children to Africa, South America, the Mediterranean, Europe and the Caribbean.
 Along the way he earned additional graduate degrees in business, economics and national security studies.

 His foreign languages are French, Spanish, German, Swedish, Portuguese and Italian.
 He is a member of the Swedish Translators in North America (STiNA).
-The Scandinavian-American Foundation awarded its 32nd annual translation prize in 2011.
-In October 2013 Other Press will publish his translation of Gabi Gleichmann's The Elixir of Immortality.
+The Scandinavian-American Foundation awarded him its 32nd annual translation prize in 2011 for Lars Gustafsson's The Dean (currently being serialized at AustinLiveTheatre).
+In October 2013 Other Press published his translation from Swedish of Gabi Gleichmann's The Elixir of Immortality.

 Michael serves as secretary and bursar for the Gilbert & Sullivan Society of Austin, as a staff reviewer for PlayShakespeare.com, and as a volunteer interpreter and translator for American Gateways, assisting refugees and immigrants.
 He and his wife Karen operate Austin Cambridge ESL, a distributor of textbooks for English language learners.

 and he communicates on Twitter as ALTcom (Michael Meigs).